COVID vaccines to be required for military under new US plan

 Army guidance, for example, includes counseling soldiers to ensure they understand the purpose of the vaccine and the threat the disease poses.
 The Army also notes that if a soldier "fails to comply with a lawful order to receive a mandatory vaccine, and does not have an approved exemption, a commander may take appropriate disciplinary action.”

-Military service officials have said they don't collect data on the number of troops who have refused other mandated vaccines, such as anthrax, hepatitis, chicken pox or flu shots over the past decade or more.
-And they weren't able to provide details on the punishments any service members received as a result of the refusal.
+Military service officials says the don't have data on the number of troops who have refused other mandated vaccines, such as anthrax, chicken pox or flu shots over the past decade or more.
+And they weren't able to provide details on the punishments service members received as a result of the refusal.

 Officials said they believe few troops have refused other mandated vaccines, and the discipline can vary.

 Also, service members can seek an exemption from any vaccine — either temporary or permanent — for a variety of reasons including health issues or religious beliefs.
-Regulations involving the other mandatory vaccines say, for example, that anyone who had a severe adverse reaction to the vaccine can be exempt, and those who are pregnant or have other conditions can postpone a shot.
+Regulations say, for example, that anyone who had a severe adverse reaction to the vaccine can be exempt, and those who are pregnant or have other conditions can postpone a shot.

-According to defense officials, senior military leaders support making the shot mandatory.
-In some cases, commanders have struggled to separate vaccinated recruits from unvaccinated recruits during early portions of basic training in order to prevent infections.
-So, for some, a mandate could make training and housing less complicated.

 Navy officials said last week that there has been only one case of COVID-19 hospitalization among fully vaccinated sailors and Marines.
 But, the Navy said there have been more than 123 hospitalizations in a similar group of unvaccinated sailors and Marines.”
 It said fewer than 3% of its immunized troops have tested positive for COVID-19.